8 Types Of Mechanic Certification To Know About In 2024

 8. Certification As A Lube Technician

-For a prospective technician mechanic, the lube technician certification might be a useful first step, even though it’s not as rigorous as some of the other certifications on this list.
+For a prospective technician mechanic, the lube technician certification might be a helpful first step, even though it’s not as rigorous as some of the other certifications on this list.
 Certifying bodies for lube technicians include the National Lubricating Grease Institute (NLGI).

 Maintaining Your Competitive Edge With Ongoing Education